Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Should You Pause Methotrexate After Getting a COVID-19 Vaccine?

 - The National Psoriasis Foundation’s COVID-19 Task Force Guidance recommends “that patients who are to receive a mRNA-based COVID-19 vaccine continue their biologic or oral therapies for psoriasis and/or psoriatic arthritis in most cases.”
+However, it also says that for people who are 60 or older or have comorbidities linked with poor COVID-19 outcomes and have well-controlled disease could consider holding methotrexate for two weeks after getting the one-dose Johnson & Johnson vaccine.

 Experts who recommend pausing methotrexate temporarily after getting a COVID-19 vaccine suggest this because it may help the vaccine protect you as much as possible.